-The term “Taungya Cultivation” is Burmas word meaning hill cultivation and the system was started for the first time in Burma in 1856.
-Then it introduced into Bangladesh (Chittagong and sylhet) in 1870.
+The term “Taungya Cultivation” is Burmas word meaning hill cultivation, and the system was started for the first time in Burma in 1856.
+Then it was introduced into Bangladesh (Chittagong and Sylhet) in 1870.
 The taungya system is defined as a method of establishing a forest crop in temporary association with agricultural crops.
-It is a method of raising forest plantations in which cultivators are allowed to raise agricultural crops for initial periods of a few years and in return they are made to raise forest plantations.
+It is a method of raising forest plantations in which cultivators are allowed to grow agricultural crops for initial periods of a few years.
+In return, they are made to raise forest plantations.

-Or, A form of agroforestry system in which short term crops are grown in the early years of the plantation of a woody perennials species in order to utilize the land, control weeds, reduce establishment costs, generate early income and stimulate the development of the woody perennials species.
+Definition: Taungya System is a form of agroforestry system in which short-term crops are grown in the early years of the plantation of a woody perennials species to utilize the land, control weeds, reduce establishment costs, generate early income, and stimulate the development of the woody perennials species.

-This is a modified term of shifting cultivation in which labour is permitted to raise crop in an area but only side by side with the forest species planted by them.
-The practices consist of land preparation, tree planting, growing agricultural crop for 1 to 3 years until shade becomes the dense and then moving on to repeat the cycle in a different area.
-Traditional Taungya consist of land preparation for tree plantation, growing agricultural crops for 1 to 3 years after the tree plantation and moving on to another area to repeat the cycle.
+This is a modified term of shifting cultivation in which labor is permitted to raise a crop in an area but only side by side with the forest species planted by them.
+The practices consist of land preparation, tree planting, growing agricultural crops for 1 to 3 years until shade becomes dense, and repeating the cycle in a different area.
+Traditional Taungya consists of land preparation for tree plantation, growing agricultural crops for 1 to 3 years after the tree plantation, and moving on to another location to repeat the cycle.

 Types of Taungya